 - the individual has explicitly consented to the transfer;

 - it is required as part of the contract between M&S and an employee; or

 - it is necessary in connection with legal disputes and claims.

-- provides them with a copy of the personal data held on them;
+- Provides you with a copy of your personal data held;

-- deletes information which M&S does not have a legitimate basis to hold.
+- delete information which M&S do not have a legitimate basis to hold.

 These rights can be exercised free of charge and M&S will normally respond within a month.

 If you wish to exercise any of the above rights, please email DataProtectionOfficer@marks-and-spencer.com